enricguso/RecSysPapers/README.md

 - Use case 1: SIMPLE RECOMMENDATION => people who played that also played this.
 Feedback: platforms gather 1-5 ratins or binary likes or shop history (e.g. iTunes), but it is easier to count the plays (no required interaction/distraction) and track skips = implicit feedback.
 This presents some problems (e.g. when ironically listening to stuff) that are usually minimized by filtering tracks not almost fully listened.
 Offline evaluation: retain part of the user behavior and measure RMSE or MAP@500 of ranked lists or normalized discounted cumulative gain (NDCG).
 Datasets KDD Cup 2011 or MSD.

-- Use case 2: LEAN-IN EXPLORATION =>
+- Use case 2: LEAN-IN EXPLORATION => as in Spotify.
+Starts with a text query (answers built on knowledge graphs, playlist titles from other users, tags and info from websites like "90s band with female singer").
+Eval metric (from 2018 RecSys Challenge)